umigv/nav-onboarding-2025/README.md

 # Environment Setup
 We run ROS in a virtualized Linux environment for ease of use. macOS (Apple Silicon) uses a VM, and other devices use Docker.
 Follow the directions for your system.

+Before you start, if you don't have a GitHub account, make one.

 ## macOS (Apple Silicon) VM Setup

 ### Downloading VM